jonshiach/graphics-notes/_pages/06_3D_worlds.md

 Rendering the far triangle after the near triangle.
 ```

 To overcome this issue OpenGL uses a **depth test** when computing the fragment shader.
-When OpenGL creates a frame buffer it also creates another buffer called a **z buffer** (or **depth buffer**) where the $z$ co-ordinate of each pixel in the frame buffer is stored and initialises all the values to $-1$ (the furthest possible $z$ co-ordinate in the screen space).
-When the fragment shader is called it checks whether the fragment has a $z$ co-ordinate more than that already stored in the depth buffer and if so it updates the colour of the fragment and stores its $z$ co-ordinate in the depth-buffer as the current nearest fragment (if the fragment has a $z$ co-ordinate less than what is already in the depth buffer the fragment shader does nothing).
+When OpenGL creates a frame buffer it also creates another buffer called a **z buffer** (or **depth buffer**) where the $z$ coordinate of each pixel in the frame buffer is stored and initialises all the values to $-1$ (the furthest possible $z$ coordinate in the screen space).
+When the fragment shader is called it checks whether the fragment has a $z$ coordinate more than that already stored in the depth buffer and if so it updates the colour of the fragment and stores its $z$ coordinate in the depth-buffer as the current nearest fragment (if the fragment has a $z$ coordinate less than what is already in the depth buffer the fragment shader does nothing).
 This means once the fragment shader has been called for all fragments of all objects, the pixels contain colours of the objects closest to the camera.

 To enable depth testing we simply add the following function before after the creation of the window.